h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_4_Quiz.md

 2. Should you use the same hyperparameters for all binary classifiers or tune them separately?
 3. How would you handle the computational cost of tuning $K$ separate classifiers?
 4. Design an early stopping criterion for expensive hyperparameter searches
-5. Implement a warm-start strategy that leverages solutions from similar binary problems
+5. Design a warm-start strategy that leverages solutions from similar binary problems

 For a detailed explanation of this problem, see [Question 12: Hyperparameter Optimization](L5_4_12_explanation.md).